 We present approximation algorithms characterized by the maximum angle $\phi$ between any two complex-valued demands.
 More precisely, we present a PTAS for the case $\phi \in [0,\tfrac{\pi}{2}]$, a bi-criteria FPTAS for $\phi \in [0,{\pi} \mbox{-} \varepsilon]$ for any polynomially small $\varepsilon$, assuming the number of time slots in the discretized time horizon is constant.
 Furthermore, if the number of time slots is polynomial (in the input size), we present a reduction to the unsplittable flow problem on a path that adds only a constant factor to the approximation ratio.
 We remark that the unsplittable flow problem considers only real-valued demands which is indeed simpler than our setting.
-Finally, we present a practical greedy algorithm for the single time slot case with an approximation ratio of $\tfrac{1}{2}\cos \frac{\phi}{2}$, and running time of ${O}(n\log n)$, which can be implemented in real world power systems.
+Finally, we present a practical greedy algorithm for the single time slot case with an approximation ratio of $\tfrac{1}{2}\cos \frac{\phi}{2}$ and a running time of ${O}(N\log N)$, where $N$ is the total number of complex-valued user demands, which can be implemented in real world power systems.

-The paper is structured as followed.
+The paper is structured as follows.
 In Sec.~\ref{sec:related}, we briefly present the related works.
 In Sec.~\ref{sec:model}, we provide the problem definitions and notations needed.
 Then we present algorithms for the case of a constant number of time slots in Sec.~\ref{sec:const}, namely, a PTAS for $\phi \in [0,\tfrac{\pi}{2}]$ and an FPTAS for $\phi \in [0,\pi \mbox{-} \varepsilon]$.
 In Sec.~\ref{sec:poly} we present the reduction to the unsplittable flow problem for the case of a polynomial number of time slots.
-Our greedy algorithm is provided in Sec.~\ref{sec:greedy}.
-In Sec.~\ref{sec:reduction}, we show how to include elastic demands, i.e., demands that can be partially satisfied, along with inelastic demands in the problem formulation.
-Our conclusion is presented in Sec.~\ref{sec:concl}.
+The proposed greedy algorithm is provided in Sec.~\ref{sec:greedy}.
+In Sec.~\ref{sec:reduction}, we show how to include elastic demands, i.e., demands that can be partially satisfied, along with the inelastic ones in the problem formulation.
+Lastly, Sec.~\ref{sec:concl} concludes this article.